One of my biggest hobbies is producing "9-bit" electronic chiptune music. Take a listen to one of my albums to hear what I mean!

 Click the banner below to browse my catalog!

 Interested in using my music for your video, stream, or game?
 Want to commission me for a soundtrack?
-Yes, I do that!
+I have a step-by-step form that can provide you info and walk you through the process!

 So what exactly is "9-bit" music anyways?
 The term was first coined by halc--it's not in widespread usage, but I've adopted it as a succinct way to describe my music for lack of a better term.
 To me, 9-bit music is music that mixes together chiptune sounds with more modern, non-chiptune elements.
 Contrast this to normal chiptune music or "8-bit" music, which is written using only sounds created by sound chips of old video game consoles, and "fakebit", which is written using modern software and synthesizers but designed to closely emulate the sound and limitations of those chips.
 9-bit music does away with the restrictions of normal chiptune music and uses chiptune sounds merely as a starting point, so you'll hear things like pulse wave leads on top of modern electronic drums, or rapid pulse-wave arpeggio chords put through filters and echo effects.